Skip to content

 • Place a requirements.txt file in the root of the model bundle.

-• Include all library dependencies (e.g., numpy, scikit-learn).
+• Include all library dependencies (e.g., numpy, scikit-learn) and its versions.

 3.2.
 Model Code